Cumulus Media: Nash, Westwood One News launch, bankruptcy and station sales

+In July 2015, Cumulus merged Westwood One with Cumulus Media Networks, with Westwood One as the surviving brand.
+The consolidation resulted in a number of layoffs from Westwood One's Colorado headquarters, with Cumulus stating that it would utilize talent from its major market stations for its 24-hour formats, and that it would offer vacancies at its stations to airstaff who were laid off as part of the merger.

+In September 2015, Mary G Berner became the new CEO of Cumulus.
 In April 2016, Talk Radio Network filed a lawsuit against Cumulus Media and associated defendants, alleging "antitrust violations, unfair competition, breach of contract and breach of fiduciary duty, among other claims", similar to a lawsuit launched in 2012 and dropped in 2014 by the same plaintiff.
 In June 2016, Cumulus Media and Westwood One moved to have the new suit dismissed.